EpiForeSITE/multigroup-vaccine/README.md

 ### Installing

-The package can be installed from github using the devtools package.
+Install the package from github using the devtools package, then run the Shiny application with the run_my_app() function.

-With devtools installed:

-    install.package("EpiForeSITE/vaccine-equity-model")
+    install_github("EpiForeSITE/vaccine-equity-model")

     vaccine-equity-model::run_my_app()